MSc Human Geography: Society and SpaceFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 You will complete three core units and choose from a selection of optional units.
-You will then complete a research-based dissertation of up to 15,000 words, which is submitted in September.
+You will then complete a research-based dissertation of up to 15,000 words, which is submitted at the end of the summer.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Human Geography: Society and Space.